 An example of Oscar’s mistake that comes back to haunt them.
 Passing over Al Pacino for decades led to a crowning ceremony for a subpar performance in Martin Brest’s Scent of a Woman, which led an impeccable and marvelous Denzel Washington left on the sidelines for his finest and most bombastic performance ever.
 They’ll make it up to him nearly ten years later for his work in Training Day.
 Superbly crafted and layered with just passion upon passion, Washington exudes the core message of Lee’s epic biopic with ease.

-EARLIEST MEMORY OF THE PERFORMANCE: Denzel is everywhere in the 90’s.
+EARLIEST MEMORY OF THE PERFORMANCE: Denzel is everywhere in the ’90s.
 My first experience with him is in Ricochet.
 I thought he was just an action star.
 My sister buys the VHS, and it’s a double.
 I’m immediately frazzled.
 “All this can’t fit on one tape?”
 I say to myself.
 I watched it twice in one weekend.
-Haven’t done that again in my home since.
+I haven’t done that again in my home since.

 EARLIEST MEMORY OF THE PERFORMANCE: Some part of me thinks I went to the movies to see this with my mother.
 I’m unsure if that’s true or not.
 It’s foggy.
 If it is, I didn’t understand its power then.
 I revisit (or see it for the first time) at the tender age of fifteen.
 I borrow it from my older brother, who has an impressive DVD collection similar to mine.
 I never thought I would think Hanks was better than he was in Forrest Gump.
 Well, here I am.

 EARLIEST MEMORY WITH THE PERFORMANCE: Religion Class.
 2001.
-Sister Pat, unsure if she’s still living shows the entire class the film over a five day period.
+Sister Pat, unsure if she’s still living, shows the entire class the film over five days.
 We only have 45 minute periods in high school.
 I’m frightened by what Fiennes is doing on-screen.
 I can’t believe this is the same guy from The English Patient.
 He’s so relentless.
 He makes me feel uncomfortable.
 I didn’t understand then.
 I know now.

 I lost Brando on my 20th birthday, but he gave me the greatest gift of all.
 Thank you, sir.
 I’ll never forget it.